mrkkrp/markkarpov.com/tutorial/megaparsec.md

 ```

 Writing out a `TrivialError` like this is tiresome.
 The definition of
-`ParseError` contains “inconvenient” types like `Set` and `NonEmpty` which
+`ParseError` contains “inconvenient” types like `Set` and `NonEmpty` which,
-are not handy to enter directly as we have just seen.
+as we have just seen, are not handy to enter directly.
 Fortunately,
 `Test.Hspec.Megaparsec` also re-exports the `Text.Megaparsec.Error.Builder`
-module which provides an API for easier construction of `ParserError`s.
+module, which provides an API for easier construction of `ParseError`s.
 Let
 us instead use the `err` helper:

 ```haskell